SchatzLabJHU/abm-examples/README.md

 ```bash
 abm experiment run experiments/vc.yml
 ```
 6. Wait for the experiment to finish.
-This will take a while.
+This will take approximately 15 hours.
-7. View the results
+7. View the results.
 ```bash
 abm experiment summarize metrics/experiment name
 ```
+**NOTE**: The European and Australian servers do not currently have metrics installed so the `summarize` command will not generate any results.